 - The failure of any resistance or transistor will generate a faulty dc bias voltage.

-- Further calculations are needed in stage to separate the faulty component.
+- Further calculations are needed in this stage to separate the faulty component.

 - Faulty ac voltage and likely errors are shown in the figure.